Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{dapting} controller parameters online to account for unknown or changing process parameters has always been of interest in the controls community.
-Maintaining performance and safety are some of the challenges that are often tackled in adaptive control research.
+\IEEEPARstart{O}{line} controller parameters' estimation which accounts for unknown or changing process parameters has always been of interest in the controls community.
+Maintaining performance and safety are the main challenges that are often tackled in adaptive control research.
 A unified definition for adaptive control has always been a topic of discussion in the controls community, but we found the one from \cite{astrom1995adaptive} suitable and covers most relevant research.
 In \cite{astrom1995adaptive}, an adaptive controller is "a controller with adjustable parameters and a mechanism for adjusting the parameters".
-In this sense, adaptive controllers are of many different types and can extend to very complex formulations.
+In this sense, adaptive controllers are of many different types and can extend to very complex formulations \cite{Kai2019}.
 In this paper we build on a novel technique \cite{ayyad2020real} that uses deep neural network (DNN) and the Modified Relay Feedback Test (MRFT) \cite{Boiko2013} to identify unknown process parameters.
-Specifically, this paper extends the approach suggested in \cite{ayyad2020real} to identify side motion dynamics of a symmetric multirotor vertical take-off and landing (VTOL) unmanned aerial vehicle (UAV) (in this document referred to as multirotor UAVs) which is under-actuated and has modeled process dynamics of relative degree five in addition to time delay.
+Specifically, in this work we investigate extending the approach suggested in \cite{ayyad2020real} to identify side motion dynamics of a symmetric multirotor vertical take-off and landing (VTOL) unmanned aerial vehicle (UAV) (in this document referred to simply as multirotor UAVs) which is under-actuated and has modeled process dynamics of relative degree five in addition to time delay.
 We show that our two-stage adaptive scheme can identify process parameters in real-time with high accuracy (first stage) and then suggest optimal controller gains based on the identified system parameters (second stage).
 We demonstrate that using our approach, a multirotor UAV can take-off without any pre-tuned controller gains and find the optimal controller parameters in-flight.
 To the best of our knowledge, this is the first adaptive controller that is capable of performing a takeoff and reach optimal controllers without initial stabilizing controller gains.